cgtrout/ReportApp/README.md

-# ReportApp - Visitor Managment / Reporting Software
+# ReportApp - Security Visitor Management / Reporting Software
 Source for my previous major project.
 Designed in collaboration with several users that use it on a continuous basis.

 Designed for visitor management at an anonymous  site I worked for.